Tidus: Critical response

 Tidus was compared with other kind heroes in the franchise, including Zidane Tribal from Final Fantasy IX and Vaan from Final Fantasy XII, because they appear to be less prominent in the main narrative than other featured characters.
 Christian Nutt of GamesRadar+ wrote that despite initial issues, Tidus' character development during the game makes him more likable.
 Atlus character designer Kazuma Kaneko called Tidus "a dashing lead character".
 The revelation of his true nature as a creation of the Fayth and his apparent death confused critics and gave a sad impression.
-Tidus' gradual care for his abusive father was appreciated.
 Regarding his design, 1UP called Tidus the worst-dressed video-game character, while in the book Console Video Games and Global Corporations, Mia Consalvo stated that although Tidus was designed from a Western's perspective, contrasting the Eastern designs of the other characters, the game blends their looks and appeal to the audience.
+Meanwhile, his sword Brotherhood was praised by Polygon for its design, positively comparing to the Buster Sword from Final Fantasy VII due to its easily recognizable design and how the colors evoke the idea of water.

 GameSpot described the relationship between Tidus and Yuna as one of the video-game "great loves", and it is often cited as one of the best romances in gaming.
 According to The Inquirer, Tidus and Yuna are a memorable video-game couple, noting Tidus' self-sacrifice and the couple's farewell.
 Their kiss also gathered attention.
 Yuna's English voice actor Hedy Burress said that Tidus' interactions with Yuna give her a humanized, "womanly aspect".
 Ash Parrish from Kotaku said that the scene in which Tidus and Yuna kiss in a forest underwater was one of the "first sex scenes" in his life due to its erotic atmosphere, which contrasted with the relationships in previous games, and that the song "Suteki da ne" helps improve the romantic atmosphere.
 The next dialogue, in which the new couple swear their eternal love for each other, further amplifies the atmosphere.
 Den of Geeks reviewer Jason Gallagher cited the eventual kiss in later part of the game as one of the best scenes in the entire franchise.